Mono-Co/project-one-team3/README.md

 Data for each stock (GOOG, META, MSFT, MSTR, AAPL, MNDY, TEAM) is collected, processed, and exported into separate CSV files for further analysis.

 Data Preparation:
+Two methods were set in place;
+Method 2: In case of a paid membership with Nasdaq, use NASDAQ API:
+Method 2: In case of free membership with Nasdaq datasource, use csv files stored in Resources folder:
 The stock data CSV files are imported into Pandas DataFrames.
 To maintain consistency and accuracy, the data is carefully cleaned and processed.